zaigie/palworld-server-tool/docs/README.agent.en.md

 ### Windows

 This section covers a Windows game server with the PST main application deployed elsewhere.
-Deploy PST normally, then select pst-agent as the save source in the Web settings.
+Follow the regular [installation guide](./README.en.md#installation), then select pst-agent as the save source in the Web settings.

 #### Download